sanketdhole/yourNetwork/README.md

 Again to reduce failure rate when any of those machine goes down we could have backup machines which could take their place as faking machine ids.

 ### Load Balancing
-We could have multiple load balaers between
+We could have multiple load balancers between
 - Clent and Application Server
 - Application Server and database